denims/simple-expense-tracker/README.md

 cd simple-expense-tracker
 './mvnw clean install' or 'mvn clean install'
 ```

+Note: If you have forked any of these repositories, clone the forked repository instead of above ones.

 ### Accessing H2 Console
 After running the Main class, H2 console can be accessed at: <br>